theogf/AugmentedGaussianProcesses.jl/docs/src/userguide.md

 ## Initialization

-One must first pick the model fitting the best its needs.
-The first criteria is the size of the datasets: if your datasets contains around 1000 samples or less it is better to use a `FullBatchModel` which is the most accurate (but also sometimes more prone to overfitting).
-If there is more, it is worth using a `SparseModel` based on inducing points.

 ### Sparse vs FullBatch

 - A `FullBatchModel` is a normal GP model, where the variational distribution is optimized over all the training points and no stochastic updates are possible.
 It is therefore fitted for small datasets (~10^3 samples)